ANNOUNCED AS TEMPORARYNo

 The department described the draft regulation in the following terms:

 [T]he modifications described below propose one way to analyze whether the exchange of an undervalued currency results in a countervailable subsidy.
 They are developed with the recognition that while Commerce is, by statute, the administering authority of the countervailing duty law, the issue of currency undervaluation is complex and unlike many of the subsidies we have examined in the past.
 As described below, during any countervailing duty proceeding involving a potential subsidy in the form of currency undervaluation, we intend to seek and to defer to the Department of the Treasury’s (Treasury’s) evaluation and conclusion as to whether government action on the exchange rate has resulted in currency undervaluation, unless we have good reason to believe otherwise, based on the record as a whole, in which case we will provide Treasury an opportunity to review and rebut the contrary reasoning.
 Treasury will use a consistent framework to assess currency undervaluation resulting from government action, recognizing country-specific factors.
 If it is determined that there is currency undervaluation based on government action on the exchange rate, Commerce will proceed to determine whether such action is countervailable.

 In determining whether there has been government action on the exchange rate that undervalues the currency, we do not intend in the normal course to include monetary and related credit policy of an independent central bank or monetary authority.

-The department will accept comments for thirty days, and notes that it invites “comments not only on this proposed approach, but also as to whether there are other options under the existing law to examine potential currency-related subsidies.”
+The department stated that it would comments for thirty days, and noted that it invited “comments not only on this proposed approach, but also as to whether there are other options under the existing law to examine potential currency-related subsidies.”

 ⚑ Please report this page in case you detect an inaccuracy in its content.